insure logo

 How much is car insurance for 18-year-old males vs. 18-year-old females?

-One of the rating factors that car insurance companies use to calculate insurance premiums is gender.
-Young males generally pay slightly higher rates for car insurance than females of the same age.
-However, the average cost also depends on the insurance company.
+One of the rating factors car insurance companies use to calculate premiums is gender.
+Young males usually pay more than females of the same age because crash data shows they’re more likely to take risks and be involved in accidents.
+That said, the exact difference in cost also depends on the insurance company.

-The table below shows the average car insurance cost for an 18-year-old male on a parent’s car insurance policy.
+The table below shows the average car insurance cost for an 18-year-old male added to a parent’s policy.

 CompanyAverage annual premium for male drivers